ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 tun "enclosure".

-BERRY (2) f English (Rare)From the English word referring to the small fruit.
+Berry 2 f English (Rare)From the English word referring to the small fruit.
 It is ultimately derived from Old English

 berie.
 This name has only been in use since the 20th century.

-BETHANY f EnglishFrom the name of a biblical town,
+Bethany f EnglishFrom the name of a biblical town,

 Βηθανία (Bethania) in Greek, which is probably of Aramaic or Hebrew origin, possibly meaning "house of affliction" or "house of figs".
 In the New Testament the town of Bethany is the home of Lazarus and his sisters Mary and Martha.
-It has been in use as a rare given name in the English-speaking world since the 19th century, used primarily by Catholics in honour of Mary of Bethany.
+It has been in use as a rare given name in the English-speaking world since the 19th century, in honour of Mary of Bethany.
 In America it became moderately common after the 1950s.

-BLÁTHNAT f Irish, Irish MythologyMeans
+Bláthnat f Irish MythologyMeans

-"little flower" from the Irish word
+"little flower" from Irish

-blath "flower" combined with a diminutive suffix.
+bláth "flower" combined with a diminutive suffix.
 In Irish legend she was a maiden abducted and married by Cú Roí.
 She was rescued by

-Cúchulainn, who killed her husband, but she was in turn murdered by one of Cú Roí's loyal servants.
+Cúchulainn, who killed her husband, but was in turn murdered by one of Cú Roí's loyal servants.

-BLODEUWEDD f Welsh, Welsh MythologyMeans
+Blodeuwedd f Welsh MythologyMeans

 Gwydion to be the wife of his nephew

-BLODWEN f WelshMeans
+Blodwen f WelshMeans

 "white flowers" from Welsh